AdobeDocs/certification.en/help/certifications/how-to-get-certified.md

 Cancellations and rescheduling are possible if initiated prior to 48 hours before the scheduled exam appointment.
 Candidates must modify this appointment themselves.

-Neither Adobe Support or exam vendors can process rescheduling and cancellation requests.
+Neither Adobe Support or Examity can process rescheduling and cancellation requests.
 Cancellations under 48 hours are subject to a rescheduling fee in addition to the exam fee.

  Once you complete an exam, you receive a provisional pass or fail.
 The final score can take up to 72 hours to populate.
 You will find your result and score report under the History tab in the [Adobe Credential Manager](https://www.certmetrics.com/adobe){target="_blank"}.